SinisaVukmirovic/FIGMA---Crash-Course-2021/README.md

 ### export groups or sections
 ##### select a single section to export it

-### To link elems to external links, select elem and press CTRL + K and type in the URL
+### To link elems to external links, select text and press CTRL + K and type in the URL
 #### External links in Figma open in new teb